Georgiaite: Characteristics

 Georgiaite specimens that have been found typically have a round shape and pock marked surfaces caused from the extreme conditions of its formation.
 Georgiaite most commonly is translucent with an olive green color.
 The size of Georgiaite can vary but most samples collected average around 2 in at most.
 Georgiaite, like other tektites, are silicate glass and most closely resemble obsidian.
 Unlike other North American tektites, Georgiaite contains silica and potassium while showing no traces of any other major elements.

 Locations

 Georgiaite has been confirmed to be found only in central and eastern counties in Georgia.
 The majority of all Georgiaite that has been collected has been from Bleckley County, Georgia and Dodge County, Georgia but other surrounding counties have also found samples in smaller quantities.

 Collections

 There are several known collections of Georgiaites used for educational purposes, geological study, and for the public to view.
 One such collection can be found at the Smithsonian Natural History Museum in Washington, D.C.
 There is also a large donated collection at the Fernbank Museum of Natural History in Atlanta, GA.
+Georgiaite was first discovered by Dewey Horne and E.P.
+Henderson in 1938 in Dodge County, GA.